Service Leadership Model

 Preparing people for service leadership is the primary goal of Kiwanis Service Leadership Programs.
 The Builders Club experience prepares young people to become the most skilled and engaged members of their communities – now and in the future.
 Advisors play the key role in helping club members grow into service leaders.

 Using the Builders Club resources created for this purpose, all clubs should strive to achieve the service leadership model.
 The four themes of service leadership are Learn, Engage, Serve and Lead.
+A definition of each theme is shared from the resource Freedictionary.com.

 Learn: The act, process or experience of gaining knowledge or skill.
-(Freedictionary.com)

 Compared with any other age group, youth in their middle years are ripe to discover who they re and to explore what they care about beyond themselves and their immediate family and friends.
 When their social bonds are healthy, the Builders Club experience offers both self-exploratory space and social space for members to learn about themselves as their peers do the same; and to share and reflect together.
 Through activities in the Member and Officer Toolkit, members will relfect on their gifts-the talents they have and the things they know deeply.

 Engage: To occupy oneself; become involved.
-(Freedictionary.com)

 More than ever before, young people need to develop the capacity and skills to interact face-to-face,collaborate on teams and engage in their communities.
 Builders Club helps students experience effective collaboration as an ingredient of successful planning, problem solving and accomplishing goals.
 By engaging with others, club members will learn the art of conversation, how to build coalitions and how to raise resources for service.
 Further, purposeful engagement can provide an opportunity for youth to learn one of the most important soft skills for human connection: empathy, the experience of understanding another